 Producers of quality WA Hardwoods since 1986.

-Continuing a family tradition of timber work that extends through five generations.
+Continuing a family tradition of timber work that extends through six generations.

 Timber is a renewable and sustainable resource.
 Growing trees store carbon from the atmosphere and timber products trap this carbon.
 By planting trees to replace those harvested in the production of timber products the carbon is effectively being removed and kept from the atmosphere.